wp-plugins/toolbar-removal-completely-disable/readme.txt

 Tags: admin-bar, adminbar, disable-admin-bar, disable-toolbar, disable-wordpress-admin-bar, disable-wordpress-toolbar, remove-admin-bar, remove-toolbar, remove-wordpress-admin-bar, remove-wordpress-toolbar, slangjis, toolbar
 Stable tag: trunk
 Requires at least: 3.1
-Tested up to: 4.0
-disable wordpress admin bar and toolbar for all users on frontend and backend with new unified coding == Description == disable wordpress admin bar and toolbar for all users on frontend and backend with new unified coding
+disable wordpress admin bar and toolbar for all users on frontend and backend with new unified coding (basic) == Description == disable wordpress admin bar and toolbar for all users on frontend and backend with new unified coding (basic)

-Disable (basic) WordPress 3.1+ (or later) Admin Bar, and WordPress 3.3+ (or later) ToolBar, frontend 28px, Bump CB, backend Admin Menu Shadow Effect, Admin Bar and ToolBar Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
+Disable (basic) WordPress 3.1+ (or later) Admin Bar, and WordPress 3.3+ (or later) ToolBar, frontend 28px, Bump CB, Admin Bar and ToolBar Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
 This is only a "basic" (disable only) disabler.
-For "full" (disable and remove) removal refer to <a href="//wordpress.org/plugins/wp-admin-bar-removal/" title="Completely Remove Admin Bar Frontend Backend and related Code">Admin Bar Removal</a> with Add-On <a href="//wordpress.org/plugins/wp-admin-bar-node-removal/" title="Remove Admin Bar Node Group and Top DashBoard Links Alone">Admin Bar Node Removal</a> and to <a href="//wordpress.org/plugins/wp-toolbar-removal/" title="Completely Remove ToolBar Frontend Backend and related Code">ToolBar Removal</a> with Add-On <a href="//wordpress.org/plugins/wp-toolbar-node-removal/" title="Remove ToolBar Node Group and Top DashBoard Links Alone">ToolBar Node Removal</a>.
-The configuration of this Plugin is Automattic!
+For "full" (disable and remove) removal with backend Admin Menu Shadow Effect disabler, and Memory Optimizer, refer to <a href="//wordpress.org/plugins/wp-admin-bar-removal/" title="Completely Remove Admin Bar Frontend Backend and related Code">Admin Bar Removal</a> with Add-On <a href="//wordpress.org/plugins/wp-admin-bar-node-removal/" title="Remove Admin Bar Node Group and Top DashBoard Links Alone">Admin Bar Node Removal</a> and to <a href="//wordpress.org/plugins/wp-toolbar-removal/" title="Completely Remove ToolBar Frontend Backend and related Code">ToolBar Removal</a> with Add-On <a href="//wordpress.org/plugins/wp-toolbar-node-removal/" title="Remove ToolBar Node Group and Top DashBoard Links Alone">ToolBar Node Removal</a>.
+The configuration of this Plugin is Automatic!
 The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.7+

 The code of "Admin Bar Removal" and "ToolBar Removal" was unified, based on "Disable Admin Bar and ToolBar" plugin.
 The Add-On "Admin Bar Removal Node" and "ToolBar Removal Node" was trasformed on standalone plugin for node/group removal only!

-Is planned compatibility update for WordPress 3.8+ and 3.9+ ?
-The plugin that is updated for compatibility with WordPress 3.8+ and 3.9+ is [WP ToolBar Removal](//wordpress.org/plugins/wp-toolbar-removal/) Please: migrate to it A.S.A.P.
+Is planned compatibility update for WordPress 3.8+ or later?
+The plugin that is updated for compatibility with WordPress 3.8+ or later, with mobility menu preservation, is [WP Admin Bar Removal](//wordpress.org/plugins/wp-admin-bar-removal/) and [WP ToolBar Removal](//wordpress.org/plugins/wp-toolbar-removal/) Please: migrate to it A.S.A.P.

 Rules: